Homemade Ranch Dressing

 What is the difference between ranch dressing and ranch dip?

 Ranch dressing and ranch dip have the same ingredients in different proportions.
 Ranch dressing is thinner and pourable so that it can coat the vegetables in a salad, while ranch dip is thick and sturdy so it can be scooped up by a celery stick or chip.
-In order to turn any ranch dressing recipe into a ranch dip recipe, increase the amount of mayonnaise and sour cream relative to the amount of buttermilk.
+In order to turn any ranch dressing recipe into a homemade ranch dip, increase the amount of mayonnaise and sour cream relative to the amount of buttermilk.
+(See above for tips.)

-What to Serve With Salad with Ranch Dressing
+What to Serve With a Salad with Homemade Ranch Dressing

 Pin this now to find it later